brodieaustin/poisoned-well-novel/poisoned-well.md

 "The tonics, and three coins," said Quill.

 The offer seemed about to sway the ferryman, but he added, "It's a fine cart, and a finer beast.
-I don't see many beasts like that around here.
+I do not see many beasts like that around here.
 And what wonderous things you must have in the wagon.
-My boy will have to lash it down tightly to make sure that its valuable and rare contents don't spill over."
+My boy will have to lash it down tightly to make sure that its valuable and rare contents do not spill over."

 The implication was clear to Manan, and she spoke up, "Two more coins and we never passed this way."

-"You're a clever girl, it's a shame I won't recall your face from my own mother's.
+"You're a clever girl, it's a shame I wo not recall your face from my own mother's.
 Now how about those tonics, my head hurts fiercly."

 "I'll prepare them while we're on the river."